 The Draft Red Herring Prospectus has not been filed with SEBI, nor SEBI has issued any observation on the Offer Document in terms of Regulation 106(M)(3).
-However, a copy of the Red Herring Prospectus has been filed with SEBI at the SEBI Bhavan, Plot No C4-A, G Block, Bandra Kurla Complex, Bandra East, Mumbai- 400051, Maharashtra.
+However, a copy of the Red Herring Prospectus shall be filed with SEBI at the SEBI Bhavan, Plot No C4-A, G Block, Bandra Kurla Complex, Bandra East, Mumbai- 400051, Maharashtra.
 A copy of the Red Herring Prospectus along with the documents required to be filed under Section 26 and Section 32 of the Companies Act, 2013 has been delivered to the RoC situated at 100, Everest, Marine Drive, Mumbai- 400002, Maharashtra, India.
-A copy of the Prospectus, along with the documents required to be filed under Section 26 and Section 32 of the Companies Act, 2013 has been delivered to the RoC situated at 100, Everest, Marine Drive, Mumbai- 400002, Maharashtra, India.
-A copy of the Prospectus shall be filed with SEBI.
-Pursuant to SEBI Circular Number SEBI/HO/CFD/DIL1/CIR/P/2018/011 dated January 19, 2018, a copy of the Prospectus shall be filed online through SEBI Intermediary Portal at https://siportal.sebi.gov.in.
+A copy of the Prospectus, along with the documents required to be filed under Section 26 and Section 32 of the Companies Act, 2013 will be delivered to the RoC situated at 100, Everest, Marine Drive, Mumbai- 400002, Maharashtra, India.